General relaxation model for a homogeneous plasma with spherically symmetric velocity space: Theoretical formulation

-where $\delta_l^0$ is the Kronecker symbol, velocity intensity of species $a$, $v = |\v|$, $n_a$ and $\vath$ are respectively number density and thermal velocity of species $a$ which will be defined in Sec.\SEC{Transport equations}.
-Amplitude function $\fho$ is non-negative and the higher-order amplitudes $\fhlm$ where $l \ge 1$ and $|m| \ge 1$ are all zeros when velocity space is spherically symmetric.
-Hence, Eq.\EQ{VFP0D1V} can be rewritten as:
+The parameter $n_a = \int_{\v} f \rmd \v$, and $\vath$ respectively denote the number density and thermal velocity of species $a$, which will be further elaborated in Sec.\SEC{Transport equation}.
+The $l^{th}$-order normalized FPRS collision operator of species $a$ is defined as

-The $l^{th}$-order normalized amplitude of collision operator will be:
+Similarly, the parameter $n_b$ and $\vbth$ denote the number density and thermal velocity of species $b$.
+The $l^{th}$-order normalized amplitude of FPRS collision operator for species $a$ colliding with species $b$ can be represented as\cite{wang2024Relaxationmodel}